 What is a patent, utility model, or industrial design search?

-In order to do this, exhaustive searches of all inventions are carried out using specialized algorithms, taking into account the current national or international classifications.
+In order to do this, exhaustive searches of all inventions are carried out using specialized algorithms, taking into account the current national and international classifications.
 An analysis of all the relevant scientific and academic literature also takes place.

-Following this, we are able to establish whether there is a chance that the granting of the rights to an invention’s patent, utility model, or industrial design will be denied.
+After this analysis, we’re going to be able to establish whether there is a chance that the granting of the rights to an invention’s patent, utility model, or industrial design will be denied.

-Why is a patent search important?
+Why is a patent search so important?